 Scheduling the posts is even more important now that the Instagram algorithm gives preference to new content.

-Best Time to Post on TikTok
+What is the Best Time to Post on TikTok in 2021

 Since Tiktok moves so fast, it is even more important to catch your audience at the time they are paying attention.
 How do you find out where your TikTok audience is coming from ?
 TikTok gives you the option to upgrade to a Pro account which gives you the analytics for your TikTok videos.
 That way you can learn gender, age and location breakdown of your followers.